SLTC-Software/Practices/SLTC Project Plan.md

 | Allow for ambiguity of input |may|2.5||
 | Solve world hunger |may|2.5| If you need an extra half hour, that's ok|

-Few things to notice:
+Items to note:
-* The priorities should always be three, divided about equally by time
+* Priorities should always be three, divided about equally by time
 * A typical project will have all **must** elements done, together with some **should**
-* The list can be recreated for the next version with completed items removed, most bugs will be a **must**
+* The list can be recreated for the next version with completed items removed, most bugs will be a noted as a **must**
-* Links are obviously ok, in fact anything that takes a while to explain should be in a wiki, linked to from here
+* Links may be included.Anything that takes great length to explain should be in a wiki and linked to from the plan.
-* **Hrs** is an estimated time, estimated by the developer
+* **Hrs** is an estimate of time, estimated by the developer.

 ### Timeline

-For a typical project, a version will simply have a deadline that is less than a month away.
-Projects should be planned so that they do not go longer than a month.
-Longer projects should be clear about which elements are important first and which will be important later.
-Then they should be split into multiple versions appropriately.
+For a typical project, a version will simply include a deadline generally no more than 4 weeks away.
+Projects should be planned so that they do not exceed 4 weeks.
+Larger/longer projects should be clear about which elements are important to complete first and which will be important to be completed at a later date.
+Then, they should be split into multiple versions appropriately.
 Use wiki to stay organized.

+Items to note:
+* Enhancements may be noted as some of the items to complete at a later date and may be included as an appendix to the original plan.